-Now, you can choose from nearly 1,400 different ETFs/ETPs, with assets exceeding $1 trillion.
+Now, you can choose from nearly 2,177 different ETFs/ETPs (including leveraged and inverse), with assets just under $4.5 trillion.
 And while the early ETFs tracked broad market indexes like the S&P 500® Index, now there are ETFs focused on virtually every imaginable corner of the market—from health care to solar energy, from Treasury bonds to emerging market debt, from commodities to currencies, and from Turkey to Thailand.
 You can also find style-based ETFs focused on growth, value, or capitalization, or theme-based ETFs, such as those aimed at green or socially responsible investors.

 But like any investment vehicle, ETFs have risks along with potential rewards.
 So, how exactly do they work?
 What are their pros and cons?
 And how might they fit into your investment style and strategy?

 Essentially, ETFs are baskets of securities that trade like stocks on an exchange.
 As with index mutual funds, many ETFs track an index, and those indexes can be very broad or extremely narrow.